Texas is big. Like really big.

 The Mexican free tailed bat is the most common but many other bat species can also be found in Texas.

 Also Read: Best Places to see Bats in Texas

 Texas is home to three professional basketball organizations: The Houston Rockets, The Dallas Mavericks, and the San Antonio Spurs.

 Known as “America’s Team” the Dallas Cowboys football team has found its way into America’s hearts and minds due to its competitive and braggadocious nature.

-Other major sports teams in Texas include the Texas Rangers (MLB), Dallas Stars (NHL), Houston Astros (MLB), FC Dallas (MLS), Houston Dynamo (MLS), Houston Texans (NFL).
+Other major sports teams in the Lone Star State include the Texas Rangers (MLB), Dallas Stars (NHL), Houston Astros (MLB), FC Dallas (MLS), Houston Dynamo (MLS), Houston Texans (NFL).

 Facts about Texas Cuisine and Food

 TACOS TACOS TACOS!
 Texas is the birthplace of Tex-Mex cuisine.

 Tacos, Burritos, Quesadillas, and all your other Tex-Mex favorites as well as awesome traditional Mexican food favorites can be found en masse throughout the state.

 You can’t really visit Texas while trying some of the famous barbeque!